StefanBauwens/kpopchords-extractor/readme.md

 ## Description

 This Python script takes a kpopchords.com HTML link, extracts the lyrics and chords, and formats it to an output.txt.
+I haven't extensively tested it.
+I created it to use for specific pages that don't allow me to copy and paste.

 ## Dependencies